gualberto2/ising-model/README.md

 Run `poetry install` to install dependencies.

+Run `python setup.py build_ext --inplace` if using Cython to build the module. **Recommended**

+## Run the Simulation

 Activate the virtual environment:

-`poetry shell`

-## Run the Simulation

 Ensure you're in the poetry shell:

 `poetry shell`